soundtemple/-Conway-s-Game-of-Life/README.md

 ## Possible Improvements
 * Using jQuery to create and update the grid.
 Might have been achieved more efficiently using React.
-* Cell state function calculations could use improved readability
+* New cell state function calculations could use improved readability (newCellState)
 * Accounting for neighbours outside the array index range required usage of an additional variable and might have been accounted for in a better way.

 #### Thanks for inviting me to participate.
 I enjoyed the challenge